Zhenphos/cisc275-spring2020-first-git/README.md

 3. Can you spot the Comparator constructor call?
 Where is the class definition for the Comparator?

 	The Comparator constructor call is on line 16 in the main.
-The class definition for the Comparator is in the override method immediately below the Comparator constructor call and in the Java Comparator library.
+The class definition for the Comparator is in the override method immediately below the Comparator constructor call and in the Java Collections library.